MaastrichtU-IDS/translator-openpredict/README.md

 The Translator OpenPredict API serves predictions of biomedical concepts associations (e.g. disease treated by drug).

+The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only OMIM - DrugBank at the moment).

+The API will return the predicted targets for the given entity:

+* The potential drugs treating a given disease
+* The potential diseases a given drug could treat

 > Feel free to try it at **[openpredict.137.120.31.102.nip.io](https://openpredict.137.120.31.102.nip.io)**

+### Predict operation

+The `/predict` operation takes 4 parameters:

+* Drug/Disease identifier as a CURIE
-### How to use it
+* The prediction model to use

-The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only OMIM - DrugBank at the moment).
+* The minimum score of the returned predictions (optional)
+* The limit of results to return, starting from the higher score (optional)

-* The `/predict` call will return the list of predicted target for this entity, the labels are resolved using the [Translator Name Resolver API](http://robokop.renci.org:2434/docs#/lookup/lookup_curies_lookup_post):
+It will return the list of predicted target for the given entity, the labels are resolved using the [Translator Name Resolver API](http://robokop.renci.org:2434/docs#/lookup/lookup_curies_lookup_post):

 ```json
 {